Kuraky/PacketValidator/README.md

 - Window Click (that one might be a bit buggy due to how big the packet is)

 Sending illegal data with any of these packets will cancel the packet and result in a kick

+Note the plugin is very "raw", there is absolutely no configuration available.
+The plugin also offers no information for the server staff.